Social Intelligence Scale Test

 About This Assessment

-Social Intelligence Test
+Social Intelligence Scale Test - Symptoms and Signs

 This brief self-report measure is designed to support rapid screening of interpersonal functioning and related social-cognitive skills.
 The Social Intelligence Scale provides a structured snapshot of how an individual perceives and manages common social situations.
 It is commonly used as an adjunct to clinical interviewing and other assessment data.